vsrinivas/fuchsia/bin/ledger/fidl/error_notifier/README.md

 implement the |Sync| method.

-To reduce the amount of repeating code, the files in this directory allow to automatically generate an ErrorNotifierProxy and an ErrorNotifierDelegate.
+To reduce the amount of repeating code, the files in this directory allow to automatically generate an ErrorNotifierDelegate and an implementation of the base interface that delegates to it.

 When one wants to implement an interface extending ledger.ErrorNotifier, one therefore only need to implement the generated delegate interface.
 For each